-- If he/she has a physical or mental condition that significantly limits them from doing something.
-For example: walking, talking, listening, seeing, learning.
+- Have a physical or mental condition significantly limiting them from doing something, such as walking, talking, listening, seeing, or learning

-- If he/she is believed to have a physical or mental illness that is not transitory.
+- Be believed to have a physical or mental condition that is not transitory

-According to the Disability discrimination act, every employer covered by the California labor law must provide reasonable accommodation to an employee or applicant who suffers from a disability, unless doing so would create any hardships for the employer.
-A reasonable accommodation is a change to the workplace, job or any other factors which are required in order for an employee with a disability to perform at work.
-For example, providing reasonable accommodation by lowering the height of a desk to accommodate a worker in a wheelchair, or providing voice-activated software to an employee who suffers from dyslexia or carpal tunnel syndrome.
-Disability discrimination in the workplace would occur if the employer fails to provide the employee with such vital necessities to perform the job.
+A reasonable accommodation is a change to the work environment, job, or any other aspects necessary for an employee with a disability to do their job.
+This may include making existing facilities more accessible.
+For example, lowering the height of a desk to accommodate a worker in a wheelchair, or providing voice-activated software to an employee who suffers from dyslexia or carpal tunnel syndrome.

 - Medical leave

 - Alternative schedules